binnes/esp8266Workshop/en/part2/APP.md

 JSON format is widely used for APIs and data exchange between systems.
 The above sketch uses one of the optimised JSON libraries for small memory devices.
 To use the library you need to:

-1. Initialise the library and allocate some memory for the library to work with : `StaticJsonBuffer<100> jsonBuffer;`
+1. Initialise the library and allocate some memory for the library to work with : `StaticJsonDocument<100> jsonDoc;`
-2. Create a new, empty JSON object : `JsonObject& payload = jsonBuffer.createObject();`
+2. Create a new, empty JSON object : `JsonObject payload = jsonDoc.to<JsonObject>();`
 3. Add required properties using one of the available functions:

     ```C++
-    JsonObject& status = payload.createNestedObject("d");
+    JsonObject status = payload.createNestedObject("d");
     status["temp"] = t;
     status["humidity"] = h;
     ```

-The **printTo()** function converts the JSON object to a string and writes it into the provided buffer, so it can be used as a c-string.
+The **serializeJson()** function converts the JSON object to a string and writes it into the provided buffer, so it can be used as a c-string.

-See the library [documentation](https://arduinojson.org/?utm_source=meta&utm_medium=library.properties) for additional functionality.
+See the library [documentation](https://arduinojson.org/v6/doc/) for additional functionality.

 ***
 **Part 2** - [Device Registration](DEVICE.md) - [**Application**](APP.md) - [MQTT](MQTT.md) - [Server Certificate](CERT1.md) - [Client Certificate](CERT2.md)